top of page

 Last week, Alabama had a “first in the nation” moment.
 But not in a way that many people wanted to celebrate.
 Alabama became one of the first places in the world to attempt an execution using nitrogen gas.
 Some called this execution a straight up “experiment.”
 The United Nations warned it might violate human rights treaties that the U.S. has signed on to.

 The prisoner who was killed was named Kenneth Smith.
 Everyone who knew him just called him Kenny.
-And even though all this happened a few days back, it felt worthwhile to linger on, even now.
 So I called up someone who was there, someone who could tell me what exactly went down in the execution chamber.

 The Rev. Jeff Hood is an anti–death penalty advocate.
 He’s also a spiritual adviser for death row inmates.
 Kenny Smith’s execution was the fifth Hood has been to in just a little over a year...